aws-samples/addons-transformer-for-amazon-eks/README.md

   --addonVersion=<value>  Version of the addon to submit

 DESCRIPTION
-  Uses the pre-existing configurations to submit the addon to the AWS marketplace
+  Submit the addon to the AWS marketplace

   Sends the selected addon, version to the marketplace for final submission and upload it to Project Sleek.